-Responsible investment includes ESG integration, which RBC GAM defines as the systematic and explicit inclusion of material ESG factors into investment analysis and investment decisions.
+Responsible investment includes FSG integration, which RBC GAM defines as the systematic and explicit inclusion of material ESG factors into investment analysis and investment decisions.
 Each investment team that integrates material ESG factors has developed its own methods to integrate material ESG factors into its respective investment analysis and decision making.
-An investment team integrates material ESG factors when it believes that doing so may enhance the risk-adjusted long-term performance of its investments.
+The investment team of the Underlying Fund integrates material ESG factors when they believe that doing so may enhance the riskadjusted long-term performance of their investments.

-ESG factors considered material to a fund that integrates ESG varies depending on the specific issuer and the industries and geographies in which it operates.
-For example, the ESG factors material to a beverage manufacturer likely differ from those material to a telecommunications company.
-The ESG factors deemed material to a fund are at the discretion of the investment team managing the fund and may be informed by sources including, but not limited to: third-party materiality maps, internal research and resources, industry experts, and sell-side and external research.
-As a result, there can be a significant number ESG factors considered in management of an Underlying Fund managed by RBC GAM or an affiliate.
+ESG factors considered material to the Fund or Underlying Fund that integrates ESG varies depending on the specific issuer and the industries and geographies in which it operates.
+For example, the ESG factors material to a beverage manufacturer likely from those material telecommunications company.
+The ESG factors deemed material to a fund are at the discretion of the investment team managing the Fund or Underlying Fund and may be informed by sources including, but not limited to: third-party materiality maps, internal research and resources, industry experts, and sell-side and external research.
+As a result, there can be a significant number of ESG factors considered in the management of the Fund.
 ESG factors considered may include, but are not limited to, the following:

-- Corporate governance relates to how an issuer governs itself.
+Corporate governance relates to how an issuer governs itself.
 This may include considering how the board is structured and whether there is sufficient independence, or if the company has any history or current controversies around bribery and/or corruption.
-It may also consider board compensation among other corporate governance considerations. - Employee health and safety relates to how an issuer interacts with its employees and considers their health and safety within its business operations.
+It may also consider board compensation among other corporate governance considerations.

+Employee health and safety relates to how an issuer interacts with its employees and considers their health and safety within its business operations.
 This may include considering how a company is ensuring that working conditions preserve employee wellbeing, which may be by confirming whether the company has created policies and practices that minimize on-the-job incidents, amongst other health and safety considerations.
-With respect to real estate assets, Building Condition Assessments may be used to ensure employee and tenant safety are considered and physical building maintenance issues are identified. - Human rights relates to how an issuer interacts with employees, customers, the communities it conducts its business in, and
+With respect to real estate assets, Building Condition Assessments may be used to ensure employee and tenant safety are considered and physical building maintenance issues are identified.

-- throughout its supply chain to ensure that the company is abiding by international and national human rights laws and agreements.
-This may include: whether the company has a human rights statement or policy; potential exposure to human rights risks and human rights impact analysis; governance oversight of material human rights related risks; and/or recognition of specific international laws. treaties standards.
-It may also include determining whether aspects of the company's business model may have heightened human rights risks and how those risks are being managed and mitigated, amongst other human rights considerations. - Environmental management relates to how an issuer interacts with the environment.
+Human rights relates to how an issuer interacts with employees, customers, the communities it conducts its business in, and throughout its supply chain to ensure that the company is abiding by international and national human rights laws and agreements.
+This may include: whether the company has a human rights statement or policy; potential exposure to human rights risks and human rights impact analysis; governance oversight of material human rights related risks; and/or recognition of specific international laws. treaties or standards.
+It may also include determining whether aspects of company's business model may have heightened human rights risks and how those risks are being managed and mitigated, amongst other human rights considerations.

+Environmental management relates to how an issuer interacts with the environment.
 This may include considering how the physical risks of climate change may impact a company's operations and whether those risks are being adequately managed and addressed.
-It may also how consider company's а operations may be impacting the air and/or water pollution within the community that the company operates in, and what the company may be doing to reduce these impacts moving forward, amongst other environmental considerations.
-With respect to real estate assets, environmental contamination risks from previous or ongoing commercial property operations are assessed, and Environmental Site Assessment reports and, where applicable, remediation reports may be used to environmental assess such concerns.
+It may also consider how a company's operations may be impacting the air and/or water pollution within the community that the company operates in, and what the company may be doing to reduce these impacts moving forward, amongst other environmental considerations.
+With respect to real estate assets, environmental contamination risks from previous or ongoing commercial property operations are assessed, and Environmental Site Assessment reports and, where applicable, remediation reports may be used to assess such environmental concerns.